jonverrier/FSBotWeb/README.md

 - It is simple to maintain content, given that the field is moving so rapidly.
 Traditional approaches of generating bespoke new content are often obsolete by the time they are ready.
 - Participants get a flavour of what is possible with modern AI by using the tools.

 ** Waterfall ** is a Python framework designed for processing documents using an AI enrichment pipeline.
 It automates document processing, enrichment, and analysis.
-The system is primarily focused on curated educational content related to AI/ML.

 The framework is composed of two main pipelines: